acm-uiuc/til/_til/ruby/regex_literals.md

+---
-# Regex Literals and URLs
+title: Regex Literals and URLs
+category: ruby
+---

 Regular expressions in Ruby are typically delineated by the `/` character.
 However, this forces you to escape `/` in your expression.